-The first step in the process is obtaining a copy of your entire criminal record.
-Our office needs to review any and all arrests in your past in order to determine if we can help.
-This means we need information on ALL of your cases, even arrests that were dismissed in court.
-This information should include type of charge, case number, courthouse information, arresting police department, final disposition (i.e. dismissal, not-guilty, guilty, etc.), sentence (i.e. supervision, conditional discharge, probation, etc.), and termination date of sentence.
-We may need to order your records from the Illinois State Police, the county circuit clerk's office(s), and / or the arresting police department(s).Contact our Expungement Attorneys Today
+Contact us for an initial consultation.
+We prefer to review any and all arrests in your past in order to determine your eligibility.
+The most practical way to get this information is by obtaining a copy of your entire criminal record.
+This way, we have all of the necessary information relating to your cases, even charges that were dismissed in court.
+This information should include the type of charge, case number, courthouse location, arresting police department, final disposition (i.e. dismissal, not guilty, guilty, etc.), sentence (i.e. court supervision, conditional discharge, probation, etc.), and termination date of the sentence.
+It may be necessary to order your records from the Illinois State Police, the county circuit clerk's office(s), and / or the arresting police department(s).Contact our Expungement Attorneys Today

-The attorneys at The Davis Law Group, P.C. can evaluate your criminal record and determine if you are eligible for expungement or if you qualify for sealing.
-Our office regularly practices out of Cook County, Lake County, and DuPage County.
-Answers to frequently asked questions about expungement and sealing in Illinois can be found here.
-Feel free to contact us so we can help clear your criminal record and give you a fresh start.
+The Chicago expungement lawyers at The Davis Law Group, P.C. can evaluate your criminal record and determine if you are eligible for expungement or if you qualify for sealing.
+Our office primarily practices throughout Cook County, Lake County, and DuPage County.
+Our firm has helped hundreds of clients clean up their records.
+Our expungement lawyers have stayed up to date on the ongoing changes to the Illinois expungement and sealing laws.
+Having a knowledgeable expungement attorney on your side can make a substantial difference and increase the odds of a successful outcome.